 In November 2023, the FASB issued ASU 2023-07 "Segment Reporting: Improvements to Reportable Segment Disclosures".
 This guidance expands public entities 'segment disclosures primarily by requiring disclosure of significant segment expenses that are regularly provided to the chief operating decision maker and included within each reported measure of segment profit or loss, an amount and description of its composition for other segment items, and interim disclosures of a reportable segment's profit or loss and assets.
 Public entities with a single reportable segment are required to provide the new disclosures and all the disclosures required under ASC 280.
-The guidance is effective for fiscal years beginning after December 15, 2024, with early adoption permitted.
+The guidance is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
 The amendments are required to be applied retrospectively to all prior periods presented in an entity's financial statements.
-We are currently evaluating this guidance to determine the impact it may have on our consolidated financial statements in ASU 2023-09 "Income Taxes (Topic 740): Improvements to Income Tax Disclosures".
+We are currently evaluating this guidance to determine the impact it may have on our consolidated financial statements related disclosures.
+In December 2023, the FASB issued ASU 2023-09 "Income Taxes (Topic 740): Improvements to Income Tax Disclosures".
 This guidance is intended to enhance the transparency and decision-usefulness of income tax disclosures.
 The amendments in ASU 2023-09 address investor requests for enhanced income tax information primarily through changes to disclosure regarding rate reconciliation and income taxes paid both in the U.S. and in foreign jurisdictions.
 ASU 2023-09 is effective for fiscal years beginning after December 15, 2024 on a prospective basis, with the option to apply the standard retrospectively.
 Early adoption is permitted.
 We are currently evaluating this guidance to determine the impact it may have on our consolidated financial statements related disclosures.